Update: ‘Will the Toyota Stout feature hybrid-electric powertrains?’ section updated.

 Following the example set by the new Tacoma, we’re quite certain that Toyota will not skimp on the equipment in its future compact truck.
 Power open and close tailgate for hands-free loading and unloading, multi-position tailgate with anchor points that offers flexible cargo solutions, 3D Panoramic View Monitor, Digital Key, and a premium audio system are some of the highlights that we expect on Toyota’s smallest truck.

-Will the Toyota Stout feature hybrid-electric powertrains?
+Will the Toyota Stout be hybrid-electric?

 i-FORCE MAX